 When I worked The Eric Carle Museum of Picture Book Art I created the Whole Book Approach storytime model, and I also developed another model that I called A Book in Hand.
 In A Book in Hand storytimes, each child has a copy of the picturebook so they can read along with me.
 And at the end of reading, we’d open books end-to-end to see the whole story laid out before us.
-I used A Book in Hand w infant, toddler & pre-k classes where I gave a board book copy of the book I read aloud to each child.
-Older kids often have reading groups at school where each kid has a copy of a novel, and I wanted to do the same with little ones reading picture books and board books to let them read pictures & practice book manipulation skills.
+I used A Book in Hand with infant, toddler & pre-k classes where I gave a board book copy of the book I read aloud to each child.
+Older kids often have reading groups at school where each child has a copy of a novel, and I wanted to do the same with little ones reading picture books and board books to let them read pictures & practice book manipulation skills.
 I did a storytime residency at the BU lab preschool, and one of the most exciting things was seeing how ELL students felt more included as they read pictures & pointed to them even if finding English words to share their ideas was difficult.

-I have a book & articles out about #WholeBookApproach http://megandowdlambert.com/reading-picture-books-with-chi…/ but I haven’t written about A Book in Hand yet.
-Seeing video from a Wildwood Elementary librarian who used it with k-2 students https://sites.google.com/…/…/blog/pgosponsoredvisitingauthor to prep for author visits from Corinne Demas & Artemis Roehrig makes me want to revisit A Book in Hand work wit kids of all ages.
+Early on, I gave several presentations on my work developing A Book in Hand storytimes, including a joint presentation with Dr. Jane Lannak from BU entitled “A Book in Hand: Multiple Copy Storytimes and Students Learning English as a Second Language” at the New England Reading Association conference in 2008.
+I have a book & articles out about the Whole Book Approach, but I haven’t written about A Book in Hand yet.
+Seeing this video from a Wildwood Elementary librarian who used it with k-2 students to prep for author visits from Corinne Demas & Artemis Roehrig makes me want to revisit A Book in Hand work with kids of all ages.
 I developed A Book in Hand for the youngest kids to examine book manipulation skill development and to create a sense of access and entitlement to books.
-But I see great potential for this approach w older kids.
+But I see great potential for this approach with older kids.
 I’m especially interested in leading Book in Hand storytimes with wordless picturebooks.